• Skip to primary navigation

 It also has a distinct taste, depending on the animal's diet and breed, and how it's processed.

-This means you can have different culinary experiences when using it.
+This means you can have different cooking experiences when using it.

 Plus, butter has health benefits if you consume it in moderation.